BMW 5 Series Electric Experimental Vehicle Packs 7,375 LB-FT

 There’s a perfectly logical explanation why this BMW 5 Series doesn’t have the angry-looking exhaust tips at the back.
 It’s because what started out in life as an M550i xDrive is now a pure electric sedan with more power and way more torque than the mighty M5 Competition.
 In a bid to demonstrate EVs are indeed the future and there’s no going back, BMW has fitted this 5 Series with the company’s fifth-generation electric drive unit.

 While the upcoming iX3 electric crossover will be the first BMW production model to feature the fifth-gen setup, it will only have a single electric motor.
 This experimental EV?
 Three of them.
 It enables the zero-emissions sedan baptized “Lucy” to offer a massive combined output of more than 720 horsepower.
-CNET’s Roadshow had a chat with the vehicle’s project manager, Matthias Stangl, to learn about the mountain-moving torque it delivers: “around 10,000 Newton-meters,” which works out to about 7,375 pound-feet.
+CNET’s Roadshow had a chat with the vehicle’s project manager, Matthias Stangl, to learn about the mountain-moving torque it delivers: “around 10,000 Newton-meters on the axles,” which works out to about 7,375 pound-feet.
 For the sake of comparison, that’s an extra 103 hp and a mind-boggling 6,822 lb-ft (9,250 Nm) over the M5 Competition.

 BMW also told former Motor1.com colleague Steven Ewing one of the electric motors is mounted at the front axle while the other two sit at the back.
 Speaking of axles, the front one was actually sourced from the recently facelifted 7 Series, while the back also borrows some bits and pieces from the fullsize luxury sedan.
 The rest of the car is basically the standard 5 Series, including the interior cabin essentially carried over from the M550i xDrive.